Plain-English · 51 terms · 5 categories

 Auto Finance & Insurance Glossary

-Every confusing term you'll encounter on a loan offer, lease contract, insurance policy, or dealer paperwork — defined in clear English.
+Every confusing term you'll encounter on a loan offer, lease contract, insurance policy, or dealer paperwork — defined in clear English and linked to the calculator or guide where it actually matters.

 APR (Annual Percentage Rate)